aegiskeller/obsybox/nina_scheduling/LOG_TRACKING_README.md

 # NINA Log File Tracking

+**Note: This functionality is now provided by the `logexploit` package in `../logexploit/`.**

-The parse_nina_log.py script now tracks which log files have been imported to help manage multiple log files from the same observing night.
+The logexploit package tracks which log files have been imported to help manage multiple log files from the same observing night.

 ## Features

 ### 1. Automatic Log File Registration
-Every imported log file is registered in the `nina_log_files` table with:
+Every imported log file is registered in the database with:
 - Log filename and full path
-- Telescope name (auto-detected from profile)
-- Profile ID
-- Observation date
-- First and last exposure times
+- Session start and end times
+- Target count
 - Total exposure count
 - Import timestamp

 ### 2. Exposure Tracking
-Each exposure record includes a `log_file` column linking it back to the source log file.
+Each exposure record is linked to its target and session.

 ### 3. Duplicate Detection
 When re-importing a log file, the script warns you: